-William T. Hangley is one of America’s most highly decorated trial lawyers and counselors.
+William T. Hangley, a founder and Chair Emeritus of the firm, is one of America’s most highly decorated trial lawyers and counselors.
 His practice involves representations of both plaintiffs and defendants.

 He has tried (not just litigated) First Amendment, antitrust, patent, estates, real estate, franchise, construction, employment, unfair competition, securities, civil rights, attorney malpractice, capital punishment, and general contract and business tort cases.